Many Sisters Named Aurora

 While Aurora seems resigned to her fate, Phyllis does not.
 Because of her own health problems, she cannot care for Aurora at home and seems to feel very guilty about this.
 In just the last year, Phyllis has changed nursing homes for Aurora three times, as Phyllis—not necessarily Aurora—has been very unhappy with each placement, including the current one.
 Phyllis frequently lashes out at the staff, accusing them of a variety of things and can even be verbally abusive at times.
 Already she has threatened to remove Aurora yet again.

 Meanwhile, Aurora seems not aware of Phyllis’s distress.
 She appears to be content, her favorite activity being bingo.
 At times she is confused and believes that her clothes are missing, which causes her to complain repeatedly to the staff.
 Once she becomes upset, she then tends to bring up Thaddeus and the anger she still feels towards him.
 “He’s living alone, free and easy, and here I am!” she will say, over and over.
 Normally, however, she is a pleasant woman who enjoys having conversations with the other residents or watching TV with them.
-It is not yet known if Phyllis will leave Aurora to finally settle into a place or if she will move her again, as she has warned she intends to do.

 (Originally written August 1996)